Skigim/MediWiki/docs/MLTC Processing Guide.md

 • Narrate – include information that explains the actions taken in a way that others can follow the work completed on the case.

 **PROCESS COMPLETE**

 ---

-*Continue to Part 9 for Position Numbers, Failed to Provide, and Renewals Overview.*

----

-**Pages 41-42: Position Numbers, Failed to Provide, Renewals Overview**

----